 We also added a Fit to window button in the zoom control that allows you to zoom in and out and then return to your image’s original size with one click.

-When we released Templates in October, we also added a Layers palette to the bottom toolbar to make flipping through text boxes and overlays super simple.
+When we released Templates in October, we also added a Layers palette to the bottom toolbar to make flipping through text boxes and graphics super simple.
 Use the Layers palette to see all the items in your design, reorder them, delete some, and select others.

 In October we added Clarity and Levels to PicMonkey mobile in order to give your the ability to sharpen your image and change the way its lighting looks.